-In this case, the work performed by the contractor on August 12, 2013, was work involving the hauling of Carrier equipment that bargaining unit employees regularly perform.
+In this case, the work performed by the contractor on August 7, 17, and 18, 2013, was work involving the hauling of Carrier equipment that bargaining unit employees regularly perform.
 On-property, the Organization alleged that its members customarily and historically performed this work.
 The Carrier did not specifically deny this allegation.
 Instead, the Carrier issued a general denial and contended that unit members did not perform this work on a system-wide basis to the exclusion of others.
-The Carrier also suggested that the work at issue is customarily performed by unit members when it notified the Organization that it was going to use "contract flatbed trucks and trailers to supplement our lowboy service." (emphasis supplied).
+The Carrier also suggested that the work at issue is customarily performed by unit members when it notified the Organization that it was going to use "contract flatbed trucks and trailers to supplement our lowboy service."
+(Emphasis supplied).
 Thus, the Organization has established that the work at issue is customarily performed by its members.

 The Carrier also argues that the Organization did not prove that the disputed work was performed by the contractors.
-The initial claim letter put the Carrier on notice of the disputed work.
-Specifically, that letter named the contractor, the number of trailers used by the contractor, the dates the contractor was alleged to have moved the Carrier's equipment, the number and types of the Carrier's equipment moved, and the locations where the equipment was picked up and delivered.
-In the Organization's appeal of the Carrier's denial, the Organization repeated the specifics of its claim, and it added the production gang that the Carrier's equipment was assigned to and the number of hours worked by the contractor's employees.
+Both claim letters put the Carrier on notice of the disputed work.
+Specifically, those letters named the contractors, the number of the Carrier's trailers that were moved, the locations where the trailers were picked up and delivered, the number of drivers employed by the contractors and the number of hours they worked, and the date of the moves.
 This information provided by the Carrier was sufficient for it to review its records and determine whether this work occurred as claimed by the Organization.
-The Carrier did not deny that this work took place.
-The Organization also introduced a statement from one of the Claimants that supports the allegations.
-On this record, the

-Organization has met its burden to establish that the work at issue occurred as alleged.
+The Carrier did not deny that this work took place, but, rather, admitted that it had used contractors to supplement its existing forces.
+The Organization also included statements from the Claimants in support of both claims.
+On this record, the Organization has met its burden to establish that the work at issue occurred as alleged.